 Our visiting students give presentations about GSE projects in their home community to students at local elementary, high schools, and universities.
 These presentations and discussions give students the opportunity to tell about their country, their culture, their youth leadership experiences, and themselves.
 GSE works to break stereotypes and remove cultural barriers through building friendships, working together and representing our local cultures.

 In between school visits and work on local projects, students visit the Sonoma Coast and the Redwoods.
 We take a trip to the Bay Area to see the amazing murals in the Mission, walk the golden gate and explore the city.
-Trips spark conversations about ethnic, social and economic dynamics of the area and of the larger U.S. In 2013, students will also stay in Contra Costa County and Oakland as part of their ambassadorial visit.
+Trips spark conversations about ethnic, social and economic dynamics of the area and of the larger U.S. In 2015, students will stay in Sonoma, Marin, Contra Costa and Santa Cruz counties.

 Day 1 — Visiting students arrive and meet host families